DhawaDG/Z-Test-vs-T-Test-A-Practical-Guide-with-NHANCES-BMI-Data-Analysis/README.md

-# README: Z-Test vs T-Test - A Practical Guide with NHANCES BMI Data Analysis
+#  Z-Test vs T-Test - A Practical Guide with NHANCES BMI Data Analysis

 ## Overview
 This guide provides a comprehensive understanding of Z-Test and T-Test statistical methods using NHANCES BMI data.
 It includes exploratory data analysis, statistical test applications, and a comparison of the two methods.
 The focus is on practical implementation and mathematical concepts, making it suitable for academic and research purposes.